The Moral Compass

 WHAT PARTICIPANTS GAIN

-The Institute offers an intensive, day-long formation experience grounded in technical literacy and ethical discernment.
+The Institute offers an intensive, day-long formation experience grounded in technical literacy, ethical discernment, and the emerging science of human moral architecture.

 Participants leave with: